realworldocaml/book/en/compiler-output-formats.md

 let v = Foo
 ```

-Now run the compiler with the `-i` flag to infer the types for the compilation
+Now run the compiler with the `-i` flag to infer the type signature for that
-unit.
-This runs the type checker but doesn't compile the code any further after
+file.
+This runs the type checker but doesn't compile the code any further
-displaying the interface to the standard output.
+after displaying the interface to the standard output.

 ```console
 $ ocamlc -i typedef.ml